pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Regions/🏰Gandmuehl/Gandmuehl.md

 ## Geography

-[[Promises of Victory/Worldbuilding/Factions/League of Arathor/Gandmuehl\|Promises of Victory/Worldbuilding/Factions/League of Arathor/Gandmuehl]] is located next to a river in a forest.
+[[Promises of Victory/Worldbuilding/Regions/🏰Gandmuehl/Gandmuehl\|Gandmuehl]] is located next to a river in a forest.
 The town is surrounded by fields and forrest.
 The Chuckers (The people who want to keep the town's focus on forestry) live on the east side of the town, while The Reformers (those who want to expand tourism) live on the west side.

 ## Plot Threads